dcdi22/Delcie_Dion_JavaS1/DelcieDionU1Capstone/game-store-specs.md

 1. You must test all routes using MockMVC.
     - This includes testing for both expected return values, and expected controller failures (4xx and 5xx status codes)
-1. Test all service layer methods
+1. Test all service layer methods✔︎
     - You should have 100% code coverage of the service layer
     - These should be unit tests -- in other words, they should employ mocking
 1. You must have integration tests for all DAOs ✔︎